 It’s always fun to see our clients making use of Apptoto in unique and creative ways.
 Most of our readers/users know us as simply an Appointment Reminder system.
 However, Apptoto is an appointment messaging platform that can be used creatively.
 In this case, call reminders were used to set up a “reverse phone tree” two years ago to help our Founder’s family encourage their 83-year-old grandmother to go for a walk twice a day.

 Setting up a “reverse phone tree” like this in Apptoto was actually quite simple.

-In summary, we set up a calendar in Apptoto that contains “fake appointments” for when various members of the family should be reminded to call Grandma.
-Apptoto sends a voice call at the start of each event on the calendar to the family member.
+In summary, we set up a calendar in Apptoto containing “fake appointments” for when various family members should be reminded to call Grandma.
+Apptoto sends a voice call to the family member at the start of each event on the calendar.
 The family members are given the option “press 1 to be connected”.
-If 1 is pressed, the family member is directly connected to Grandma (using a hidden “Call forwarding” feature inside of Apptoto).
+If 1 is pressed, the family member is directly connected to Grandma (using a hidden “Call forwarding” feature inside Apptoto).

 Since we set this up in 2016, Apptoto has orchestrated over 1,100 calls to our Founder’s grandmother from her children, grandchildren, and great-grandchildren.
 During those 1,100 calls, countless stories have been told, wisdom has been passed on, and Grandma has reliably been reminded to go for a walk by someone she loves.

 “I’m thrilled that Apptoto is being used in creative ways, ways we never thought of when we built it.
 In this case, it’s being used to connect the older generation with the newer generation which is something I strongly believe needs to happen more,” our founder, Frank Cort, said about this initiative.